 The following definitions are applicable to prospective students and to students currently enrolled in graduate studies at the University of Waterloo.

-Regular full-time graduate students
+Non-degree graduate students